Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 ### A company has 1 million scanned documents stored as image files in Amazon S3.
 The documents contain typewritten application forms with information including the applicant first name, applicant last name, application date, application type, and application text.
 The company has developed a machine learning algorithm to extract the metadata values from the scanned documents.
 The company wants to allow internal data analysts to analyze and find applications using the applicant name, application date, or application text.
 The original images should also be downloadable.
 Cost control is secondary to query performance.
 Which solution organizes the images and metadata to drive insights while meeting the requirements?

-- [x] For each image, use object tags to add the metadata.
+- [ ] For each image, use object tags to add the metadata.
 Use Amazon S3 Select to retrieve the files based on the applicant name and application date.
-- [ ] Index the metadata and the Amazon S3 location of the image file in Amazon OpenSearch Service (Amazon Elasticsearch Service).
+- [x] Index the metadata and the Amazon S3 location of the image file in Amazon OpenSearch Service (Amazon Elasticsearch Service).
 Allow the data analysts to use OpenSearch Dashboards (Kibana) to submit queries to the Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster.
 - [ ] Store the metadata and the Amazon S3 location of the image file in an Amazon Redshift table.
 Allow the data analysts to run ad-hoc queries on the table.
 - [ ] Store the metadata and the Amazon S3 location of the image files in an Apache Parquet file in Amazon S3, and define a table in the AWS Glue Data Catalog.
 Allow data analysts to use Amazon Athena to submit custom queries.

 ### A mobile gaming company wants to capture data from its gaming app and make the data available for analysis immediately.
 The data record size will be approximately 20 KB.
 The company is concerned about achieving optimal throughput from each device.
 Additionally, the company wants to develop a data stream processing application with dedicated throughput for each consumer.
 Which solution would achieve this goal?

-- [ ] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
+- [x] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
 Use the enhanced fan-out feature while consuming the data.
 - [ ] Have the app call the PutRecordBatch API to send data to Amazon Kinesis Data Firehose.
 Submit a support case to enable dedicated throughput on the account.
 - [ ] Have the app use Amazon Kinesis Producer Library (KPL) to send data to Kinesis Data Firehose.
 Use the enhanced fan-out feature while consuming the data.
-- [x] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
+- [ ] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
 Host the stream-processing application on Amazon EC2 with Auto Scaling.

-### A hospital uses wearable medical sensor devices to collect data from patients.
-The hospital is architecting a near-real-time solution that can ingest the data securely at scale.
-The solution should also be able to remove the patient's protected health information (PHI) from the streaming data and store the data in durable storage.
-Which solution meets these requirements with the least operational overhead?

-- [ ] Ingest the data using Amazon Kinesis Data Streams, which invokes an AWS Lambda function using Kinesis Client Library (KCL) to remove all PHI.
-Write the data in Amazon S3.
-- [ ] Ingest the data using Amazon Kinesis Data Firehose to write the data to Amazon S3.
-Have Amazon S3 trigger an AWS Lambda function that parses the sensor data to remove all PHI in Amazon S3.
-- [x] Ingest the data using Amazon Kinesis Data Streams to write the data to Amazon S3.
-Have the data stream launch an AWS Lambda function that parses the sensor data and removes all PHI in Amazon S3.
-- [ ] Ingest the data using Amazon Kinesis Data Firehose to write the data to Amazon S3.
-Implement a transformation AWS Lambda function that parses the sensor data to remove all PHI.

-### A company is migrating its existing on-premises ETL jobs to Amazon EMR.
-The code consists of a series of jobs written in Java.
-The company needs to reduce overhead for the system administrators without changing the underlying code.
-Due to the sensitivity of the data, compliance requires that the company use root device volume encryption on all nodes in the cluster.
-Corporate standards require that environments be provisioned though AWS CloudFormation when possible.
-Which solution satisfies these requirements?

-- [ ] Install open-source Hadoop on Amazon EC2 instances with encrypted root device volumes.
-Configure the cluster in the CloudFormation template.
-- [ ] Use a CloudFormation template to launch an EMR cluster.
-In the configuration section of the cluster, define a bootstrap action to enable TLS.
-- [x] Create a custom AMI with encrypted root device volumes.
-Configure Amazon EMR to use the custom AMI using the CustomAmild property in the CloudFormation template.
-- [ ] Use a CloudFormation template to launch an EMR cluster.
-In the configuration section of the cluster, define a bootstrap action to encrypt the root device volume of every node.

-### A transportation company uses IoT sensors attached to trucks to collect vehicle data for its global delivery fleet.
-The company currently sends the sensor data in small .csv files to Amazon S3.
-The files are then loaded into a 10-node Amazon Redshift cluster with two slices per node and queried using both Amazon Athena and Amazon Redshift.
-The company wants to optimize the files to reduce the cost of querying and also improve the speed of data loading into the Amazon Redshift cluster.
-Which solution meets these requirements?

-- [] Use AWS Glue to convert all the files from .csv to a single large Apache Parquet file.
-COPY the file into Amazon Redshift and query the file with Athena from Amazon S3.
-- [ ] Use Amazon EMR to convert each .csv file to Apache Avro.
-COPY the files into Amazon Redshift and query the file with Athena from Amazon S3.
-- [ ] Use AWS Glue to convert the files from .csv to a single large Apache ORC file.
-COPY the file into Amazon Redshift and query the file with Athena from Amazon S3.
-- [x] Use AWS Glue to convert the files from .csv to Apache Parquet to create 20 Parquet files.
-COPY the files into Amazon Redshift and query the files with Athena from Amazon S3.

 ### An online retail company with millions of users around the globe wants to improve its ecommerce analytics capabilities.
 Currently, clickstream data is uploaded directly to Amazon S3 as compressed files.
 Several times each day, an application running on Amazon EC2 processes the data and makes search options and reports available for visualization by editors and marketers.
 The company wants to make website clicks and aggregated data available to editors and marketers in minutes to enable them to connect with users more effectively.
 Which options will help meet these requirements in the MOST efficient way?
 (Choose two.)

-- [ ] Use Amazon Kinesis Data Firehose to upload compressed and batched clickstream records to Amazon OpenSearch Service (Amazon Elasticsearch Service).
+- [x] Use Amazon Kinesis Data Firehose to upload compressed and batched clickstream records to Amazon OpenSearch Service (Amazon Elasticsearch Service).
 - [ ] Upload clickstream records to Amazon S3 as compressed files.
 Then use AWS Lambda to send data to Amazon OpenSearch Service (Amazon Elasticsearch Service) from Amazon S3.
-- [x] Use Amazon OpenSearch Service (Amazon Elasticsearch Service) deployed on Amazon EC2 to aggregate, filter, and process the data.
+- [ ] Use Amazon OpenSearch Service (Amazon Elasticsearch Service) deployed on Amazon EC2 to aggregate, filter, and process the data.
 Refresh content performance dashboards in near-real time.
-- [ ] Use OpenSearch Dashboards (Kibana) to aggregate, filter, and visualize the data stored in Amazon OpenSearch Service (Amazon Elasticsearch Service).
+- [x] Use OpenSearch Dashboards (Kibana) to aggregate, filter, and visualize the data stored in Amazon OpenSearch Service (Amazon Elasticsearch Service).
 Refresh content performance dashboards in near-real time.
-- [x] Upload clickstream records from Amazon S3 to Amazon Kinesis Data Streams and use a Kinesis Data Streams consumer to send records to Amazon OpenSearch Service (Amazon Elasticsearch Service).
+- [ ] Upload clickstream records from Amazon S3 to Amazon Kinesis Data Streams and use a Kinesis Data Streams consumer to send records to Amazon OpenSearch Service (Amazon Elasticsearch Service).

-### A company is streaming its high-volume billing data (100 MBps) to Amazon Kinesis Data Streams.
-A data analyst partitioned the data on account_id to ensure that all records belonging to an account go to the same Kinesis shard and order is maintained.
-While building a custom consumer using the Kinesis Java SDK, the data analyst notices that, sometimes, the messages arrive out of order for account_id.
-Upon further investigation, the data analyst discovers the messages that are out of order seem to be arriving from different shards for the same account_id and are seen when a stream resize runs.
-What is an explanation for this behavior and what is the solution?

-- [x] There are multiple shards in a stream and order needs to be maintained in the shard.
-The data analyst needs to make sure there is only a single shard in the stream and no stream resize runs.
-- [ ] The hash key generation process for the records is not working correctly.
-The data analyst should generate an explicit hash key on the producer side so the records are directed to the appropriate shard accurately.
-- [ ] The records are not being received by Kinesis Data Streams in order.
-The producer should use the PutRecords API call instead of the PutRecord API call with the SequenceNumberForOrdering parameter.
-- [ ] The consumer is not processing the parent shard completely before processing the child shards after a stream resize.
-The data analyst should process the parent shard completely first before processing the child shards.

 ### A media analytics company consumes a stream of social media posts.
 The posts are sent to an Amazon Kinesis data stream partitioned on user_id.
-An AWS
-Lambda function retrieves the records and validates the content before loading the posts into an Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster.
+An AWS Lambda function retrieves the records and validates the content before loading the posts into an Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster.
 The validation process needs to receive the posts for a given user in the order they were received by the Kinesis data stream.
 During peak hours, the social media posts take more than an hour to appear in the Amazon OpenSearch Service (Amazon ES) cluster.
 A data analytics specialist must implement a solution that reduces this latency with the least possible operational overhead.
 Which solution meets these requirements?

 - [ ] Migrate the validation process from Lambda to AWS Glue.
 - [ ] Migrate the Lambda consumers from standard data stream iterators to an HTTP/2 stream consumer.